Rokiis1/roadmap/types_of_testing/static_testing.md

 <details>
     <summary>Overview:</summary>

 1. **Early Communication of Quality Problems:** Allows for the identification of potential quality issues before they become significant problems.
-This helps in addressing issues promptly and prevents them from escalating.

 2. **Prevents Misunderstandings:** Helps prevent misunderstandings about requirements and ensures that changes are understood and implemented correctly.
 This leads to a clearer understanding of the project goals and reduces the risk of rework.

 3. **Improves Understanding:** Helps the development team improve their understanding of what they are building.
 It ensures that the team is aligned with the stakeholders expectations and can deliver a product that meets their needs.

 4. **Prioritization:** Allows for prioritizing work items that identify risk areas early and deliver the most important features to the business first.
-This ensures that critical functionalities are developed and tested early in the process.
+This ensures that functionalities are developed and tested early in the process.

 5. **Cost and Time Savings:** By identifying and addressing issues early, the cost and effort required to fix defects are significantly reduced.
 This leads to more efficient use of resources and helps in meeting project deadlines.